pnpm/pnpm.io/docs/cli/dlx.md

 This will fetch `create-react-app` from the registry and run it with the given arguments.

-Since v6.23.1 you may also specify which exact version of the package you'd like to use:
+You may also specify which exact version of the package you'd like to use:

 ```
 pnpm dlx create-react-app@next ./my-app